kittisaktaoma/gatk4_practice/README.md

 ## Phase I: NGS Processing (`PE_aln.wdl`)
   1. **Sequence alignemnt** <br>
      1.1 Paired-end alignment is aligned by BWA in `PE_aln.wdl` script <br>
-     1.2 Read Group tag is not implement in `bwa task` yet, Thus `PE_aln.wdl` scritp is still not compatible with varaint calling in paired end sample in GATK.
+     1.2 Read Group tag is not implemented in `bwa task` yet, Thus `PE_aln.wdl` scritp is still not compatible with varaint calling in paired end sample in GATK.

   2. **Remove duplicate read** <br>
     2.1 Using Picard